 HPC Awards 2017

 The Cambridge Historic Preservation Commission will be holding its second awards ceremony, to celebrate the extraordinary efforts made by local citizens to preserve their homes and businesses and to celebrate Historic Preservation Month on May 18, 2017 at 5:30 pm.
-Stay tuned for more information on awards categories, eligibility, and submission requirements.
+CLICK HERE for the nomination form which includes more information on awards categories, eligibility, and submission requirements.